Top

 The Breath of Life:

-In Buddhist tradition, the breath holds profound symbolic importance as a focal point of meditation and mindfulness.
+In Ci tradition, the breath holds profound symbolic importance as a focal point of meditation and mindfulness.
 The practice of mindfulness of breathing, known as ānāpānasati, involves cultivating awareness of the breath as it flows in and out of the body.
 This mindfulness practice enables practitioners to cultivate present-moment awareness and develop insight into the nature of reality.
 For Buddha, the breath served as a gateway to inner peace and awakening.

 Symbolism of Air: